-Some countries (such as Italy, Spain and Malaysia) adopt gradual plans and base the mandate on monetary value, while others almost enforce it over a night.
+Some countries (such as Italy, Spain, and Malaysia) adopt gradual plans and base the mandate on monetary value, while others enforce it almost over night.
 Regardless of tactics, countries with an active or pending mandate will only award government construction contracts to BIM-fluent firms.

 Governments carry a lot of weight on their shoulders.
-Not only must they secure safe and sufficient infrastructure for all inhabitants – they need to do it without splurging on taxpayer money and the environment at large.
+Not only must they secure safe and sufficient infrastructure for all inhabitants, but they also need to do it without splurging on taxpayer money and harming the environment.

 How BIM mandates impact manufacturers

-When Governments mandate BIM for public projects, designers, contractors and building owners need to adapt.
-Furthermore, they need to select building components that enliven the project’s budget, timeline and environmental considerations.
+When Governments mandate BIM for public projects, designers, contractors, and building owners need to adapt.
+Furthermore, they need to select building components that meet the project’s budget, timeline, and environmental considerations.